Segundo Cernadas

-Pedro Cernadas (born March 20, 1972, in Viedma, Río Negro, Argentina), better known as Segundo Cernadas, is an Argentine actor who has gained international fame in South America and other parts of the world.
-Cernadas is considered a teen idol in Argentina; especially well followed among teenage girls.
+Pedro Cernadas (born March 20, 1972, in Viedma, Río Negro, Argentina), better known as Segundo Cernadas, is an Argentine actor and politician.

-He discovered his passion for acting during his teenage years.

 He was influenced by a show business insider to change his screen name to "Segundo", the name of his favorite fictional character, the protagonist and an actor in Don Segundo Sombra.

 Pablo Ponce, a well known Argentine acting instructor, was Cernadas' first professional acting teacher.
 Soon after, Cernadas was accepted by one of Argentina's top show business academies.